devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab03_Creating-and-Publishing-API-from-Publisher/step2/step2.md

-- Go to the API Publisher portal and login in with a user who has creator/publisher permissions.
+- Go to the API Publisher portal and login in with a user who has creator permissions.

   For this lab, you could use the `admin` user, who has all the permissions.